Did you know 90% of children in hospital will experience some level of homesickness?

 - throughout the year from sales of Coles Mum's Sause pasta sauce and pizza sauce

-Last year, with your support, we were able to purchase Smileyscopes to support paediatric patients of Cententary Hospital for Women and Children in Garran, Canberra.
+You support helps patients of the Centenary Hospital for Women and Children in Garran, Canberra.

 With the support of the community, we are raising vital funds to get kids in hospital home sooner or for those that cannot go home, help make them feel more at home during their treatment.

 You can buy a $2 Coles Curing Homesickness Card in any Coles supermarket in Canberra to help raise funds for sick kids in our community.
 Cards are only available between 15th to 28th March 2023.

 Smileyscopes offer a wearable virtual reality experience for children who are undergoing needle procedures.
 With VR experiences suitable for all age groups, the Smileyscopes will help children from the age of 4 to 18 years.

 Needles can cause a lot of anxiety for patients and this anxiety can increase the pain and suffering associated with treatment, as well as cause distress for parents and caregivers.

 Giving children a fun, colourful, and interactive virtual reality experience will be a great distraction, ultimately enhancing their hospital experience, while making work more streamlined for medical practitioners.